 Demonstrate your value

-Many accountants go above and beyond the traditional responsibilities of taking in paperwork from clients once a year and crunching the numbers.
-Often taking on the additional roles of business strategist and financial advisor, accountants can make a big difference to the short and long-term success of a small business.
+Many accountants and bookkeepers go above and beyond the traditional responsibilities of taking in paperwork from clients and crunching the numbers.
+Often taking on the additional roles of business strategist and financial advisor, accountants and bookkeepers can make a big difference to the short and long-term success of a small business.
 However, the diversity of a practice’s services isn’t always clear to small business owners.

 Whether you’re an accountant or bookkeeper, we recommend that you take some time to ensure your new clients fully understand the value you can bring to their business.
 Consider asking your long-term clients for feedback and use this to inform your communications with new clients.
 You may find that giving a more detailed explanation of your services on your website or in emails can make a real difference.